|

 the only way to adjust field of view.
 However zooming should now be done

-using the easier to use angle
+using the easier to use angle keyword.

-If you are using the ultra_wide_angle
+If you are using the ultra_wide_angle, panoramic,

-projection you should use a unit length
+or cylindrical projection you should use a unit length

-vector to avoid strange results.
+direction vector to avoid strange results.
 The length of the

-vector doesn't matter when using the
+direction vector doesn't matter when using the

-, or omnimax
+orthographic, fisheye, or omnimax projection

 types.

-The primary purpose of the up
+The primary purpose of the up and right vectors

 is to tell POV-Ray the relative height and width of the view screen.
 The